Introduction

 iMIS Food Updates

 iMIS Food is an example of how innovative technologies can assist in food fraud .
 This knowledge-driven platform is designed for Food Safety Assurance, enabling food businesses to independently manage their Food Safety.
-The platform assists companies in demonstrating with Food Safety, EU Food legislation, and quality standards.
-System enhancements are rolled out through “iMIS Food ”.
+The platform assists companies in demonstrating compliance with Food Safety, EU Food legislation, and quality standards.
+System enhancements are rolled out through “iMIS Food Updates”.

 iMIS Food Updates is a valid tool against food fraud as it keeps you informed about: